A different kind of walled garden

 The Prison Vegetable Garden

-Growing outside you could find your cabbage, carrots, lettuce, and everything in between.
-Not bad considering that none of the prisoners had gardening experience before they were incarcerated.
-It’s also an exposed site so the abundance was impressive given the environmental challenges.
+Growing outside was cabbage, carrots, lettuce, and everything in between.
+Not bad considering the exposed site and the fact that none of the prisoners had prior gardening experience.

-Another prisoner who will be released soon is already looking for an allotment — a plot at a community garden.
-Growing vegetables has had such an impact on him that he wants to continue gardening as a free man.
+Another prisoner who will be released soon is already looking for an allotment.
+Growing vegetables has had such an impact on him that he wants to continue growing veg as a free man.

 Progressive prison strategy

 There’s another way that tax payer’s money is being saved that isn’t initially evident.
 I spoke at length with Prison Governor Bob McColm and it was clear that first and foremost this programme is about rehabilitation.
 Every one of the prisoners held in their facility will be released in anywhere from a few weeks to under twenty years.

 With the horticultural certificate programme that he hopes to introduce, prisoners will be able to find employment after they’ve been freed.
 He says that giving prisoners access to jobs after they’re released can cut re-offences down by an incredible 95%.
 That makes our Island a safer place for everyone and reduces the cost of housing re-offenders.
 Though I don’t have an exact figure for how much it costs to house a prisoner every year on the Isle of Man, in the UK it’s about £23,000.

 In the interim, gardening is good for instilling responsibility and for getting the prisoners out in the fresh air.

 Using gardening not as a reward but as therapy can also help address mental and emotional issues.
 In the end we have to ask ourselves what kind of neighbour we’d like to live next to — one who has been ‘punished’, or one that has been rehabilitated?